What Happens to Your Body When You Eat an Avocado

 We checked in with Toby Smithson, MS, RDN, CDE, of DiabetesEveryDay and author of Diabetes Meal Planning and Nutrition, to educate us on how consuming the single-seeded berry native to Mexico affects your health and what the avocado benefits are.

 Below is a breakdown of exactly what happens to your body when you eat an avocado and all the benefits that come with eating the fruit.
-And while you're studying up, be sure to add The 7 Healthiest Foods to Eat Right Now to your diet, too.
+Also, check out The #1 Best Juice to Drink Every Day, Says Science.

 It boosts your fiber intake